Fire on oil tankers at South Korean port injures ten

 There were 25 sailors aboard, including Russians and Filipinos.

-The fire spread to another oil tanker docked nearby, the 9,000-tonne, South Korean-flagged Bau Dalian, with 21 aboard, he said.
+The fire spread to another oil tanker docked nearby, the 9,000-tonne, South Korean-flagged Bow Dalian, with 21 aboard, he said.

-All of the sailors on both ships were rescued, but 10 people, most of whom were workers at the terminal, were wounded, a fire official told Reuters.
+All of the sailors on both ships were rescued, but 10 people, most of whom were workers at the terminal, have been wounded so far, a fire official told Reuters.
 Nine of them were South Korean, including one in a critical condition, and the other was from India.

 “The fire has largely been put out but we are checking inside the vessels if there are any flames left or smoke coming out,” the first official said.